edelman-munoz/Fraud_Detection_Erdos_Deep_Learning/README.md

 All data is from the IEEE-CIS Fraud Detection detaset which can be found at the follwing link: https://www.kaggle.com/competitions/ieee-fraud-detection

-It is a dataset of credit card transactions with almost 600K entries and almost 400 features. it's very messy data.
+It is a dataset of credit card transactions with almost 600K entries and 368 features. it's very messy data.
 Most features are unknown/proprietary so we don't know what they represent.
 Many columns have >86% missing values.

 ## Approach

 Baseline Models: Most viable baseline models based on runtime and performance metrics were a standard isolation forest and a Gaussian Mixture Model (GMM).
 We list their performance metrics below.

 -Isolation Forest: Runtime was ~12 seconds, AUC-ROC was .738.